 How internships help students

-New Delhi: Internships are an eventful as well as fruitful part of students’ summer vacations.
-Whether it is school students or those going to...
+Internships are an eventful as well as fruitful part of students’ summer vacations.

 New Delhi: Internships are an eventful as well as fruitful part of students’ summer vacations.
 Whether it is school students or those going to college, or someone pursuing a non-regular or distance education programme, taking up internships is a useful way to spend their summer time.
 Now that the summer vacations have been underway in most parts of the country, internships are actively being sought with possibly lakhs of students already working as interns across industries and sectors.